 Socket model technical drawing with dimensions.
 All units in mm.
-Grey area denotes the service cover, which allows quick access to the power and data cable section without accessing the rest of the unit.
+Grey area denotes the service cover.
+This acts as a modular design allowing for quick access to the power and data cable section without accessing the rest of the unit.